TechD-Robin/TDStickerLibrary/README.md

 Without CocoaPods:

+1. Download this repository from here.
-Drag the `TDStickerLibrary/` and `Libraries/` folder to your project.
+2. Drag the `TDStickerLibrary/` and `Libraries/` folder to your project.

 ## Getting Started